MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-periods-detectfunction.md

 * *max_period*: A `real` number specifying the maximal period to search for.
 * *num_periods*: A `long` number specifying the maximum required number of periods.
 This will be the length of the output dynamic arrays.

-**Important notes**
+> [!IMPORTANT]

-* The algorithm can detect periods containing at least 4 points and at most half of the series length.
+> * The algorithm can detect periods containing at least 4 points and at most half of the series length.
+>
-* You should set the *min_period* a little below and *max_period* a little above the periods you expect to find in the time series.
-For example, if you have an hourly-aggregated signal, and you look for both daily and weekly periods (that would be 24 & 168 respectively) you can set *min_period*=0.8\*24, *max_period*=1.2\*168, leaving 20% margins around these periods.
+> * You should set the *min_period* a little below and *max_period* a little above the periods you expect to find in the time series.
+For example, if you have an hourly-aggregated signal, and you look for both daily > and weekly periods (that would be 24 & 168 respectively) you can set *min_period*=0.8\*24, *max_period*=1.2\*168, leaving 20% margins around these periods.
+>
-* The input time series must be regular, i.e. aggregated in constant bins (which is always the case if it has been created using [make-series](make-seriesoperator.md)).
+> * The input time series must be regular, i.e. aggregated in constant bins (which is always the case if it has been created using [make-series](make-seriesoperator.md)).
 Otherwise, the output is meaningless.

 **Example**